microsoft/Windows-IoT-Samples/RFIDForIoT/CS/README.md

-# RFID scanner with Windows 10 IoTEnterprise
+# RFID scanner with Windows 10 IoT Enterprise

 In this sample, we will demonstrate how to read the RFID Tag from MFRC522 Scanner and Beep the Buzzer when the card Scans.
 Keep in mind that the GPIO APIs are only available on Windows 10 IoT Enterprise, so this sample cannot run on your desktop.